shiuu/bird-report/README.md

 This project is to demostrate the following basic features of Angular 2+ (including Angular 4 and 5):
 - Components, Templates and Data Binding
 - Directives
+- Reactive Forms and Template-driven Forms
-- Forms (both template-based and reactive) and Validation
+- Form Validation (both built-in validators and custom validators)
 - Routing and Navigating
 - Dependency Injection, Services
 - Communicating with the Server Using HTTP, Observables, and Rx